-- The assets and deferred outflow of resources of the Town exceeded its liabilities and deferred inflows of resources at the close of the fiscal year ended June 30, 2021 by \$94,274,793 (net position).
-There is a deficit in the unrestricted net position of \$1,801,521.
-The remaining balance oof \$772,170 is restricted funds that are Special Revenue Funds, such as the Sewer Works Operating Fund; Capital Projects Funds, such as the Capital Equipment Reserve; and Permanent Funds, such as the Atwater Memorial & Edward Smith Trust Funds. - The Town's Net Position of Governmental Activities increased by \$3,238.
+The assets and deferred outflow of resources of the Town exceeded its liabilities and deferred inflows of resources at the close of the fiscal year ended June 30, 2022 by \$97,393,662 (net position).
+Of this amount, \$29,408,314 (unrestricted net position) may be used, to an extent, to meet the Town's ongoing obligations to citizens and creditors.
+Amongst the funds that this balance is made up of are Special Revenue Funds, such as the Sewer Works Operating Fund; Capital Projects Funds, such as the Capital

+Equipment Reserve; and Permanent Funds, such as the Atwater Memorial & Edward Smith Trust Funds.

+- The Town's Net Position of Governmental Activities increased by \$2,693,930.
 Increases in Net Position reflect a community that continues to invest in itself.
-This is also a reflection of the efforts of all the individual departments in their efforts to reduce expenditures and make their operations more efficient. - The fund balance of the Town's General Fund increased by \$213,154, on a Generally Accepted Accounting Principles (GAAP) basis, during the fiscal year ended June 30, 2021.
-The General Fund is the principal operating fund that is reliant on property taxes/the mill rate, as well as intergovernmental income, and supports the primary functions that a Town is entrusted to provide to its citizens. - The fund balance is the equivalent of the Town's savings account and is the accumulation of each individual year's operating surplus and/or deficit. - At the end of the fiscal year ended June 30, 2021, the unassigned fund balance for the General Fund was \$10,353,732 or 16.97% of total budgetary General Fund expenditures for the 2020-2021 fiscal year.
+This is also a reflection of the efforts of all the individual departments in their efforts to reduce expenditures and make their operations more efficient. - The fund balance of the Town's General Fund decreased by \$369,611, on a Generally Accepted Accounting Principles (GAAP) basis, during the fiscal year ended June 30, 2022.
+The General Fund is the principal operating fund that is reliant on property taxes/the mill rate, as well as intergovernmental income, and supports the primary functions that a Town is entrusted to provide to its citizens. - The fund balance is the equivalent of the Town's savings account and is the accumulation of each individual year's operating surplus and/or deficit. - At the end of the fiscal year ended June 30, 2022, the unassigned fund balance for the General Fund was \$8,287,948 or 14.12% of total budgetary General Fund expenditures for the 2022-23 fiscal year.
 The bond rating agencies monitor this percentage very closely.
 Their "minimum" comfort level is at 5% of the subsequent year's expenditures.
 Bonding agencies use the percentage of unrestricted fund balance as a key indicator when assessing the Town's creditworthiness.
 During 2007-08 the Town adopted a formal Fund Balance Policy for the General Fund.
 This policy sets targets of 15% overall fund balance and 10% unassigned fund balance when compared to subsequent year's budget expenditures.
-The Total Fund Balance in the General Fund, \$10,449,557 was equal to 19.7% of the 2020-21 budget - As of the close of the fiscal year ended June 30, 2021, the Town's governmental funds reported combined ending fund balances of \$17,761,239.
-It is important to remind readers, as described in the first bullet above, that the fund balances are the summation of many different funds and, therefore, are available for spending for specific restricted purposes.
-Management has made the decision to provide tax relief through utilization of \$800,000 of the General Fund's fund balance in the 2020-2021 fiscal year budget.
-Additionally, the Town has appropriated \$150,000 from the unassigned fund balance towards capital projects in the 2020-2021 fiscal year
+The Total Fund Balance in the General Fund, \$11,940,093 was equal to 20.34% of the 2022-23 budget. - As of the close of the fiscal year ended June 30, 2022, the Town's governmental funds reported combined ending fund balances of \$11,515,042.
+It is important to remind readers, as described in the first bullet above, that the fund balances are the summation of many different funds and, therefore, are available for spending for specific restricted purposes. - It should be noted that the declines in both the unassigned and total fund balance in the General Fund while intentional are overshadowing the fact that there were positive budget variances in both the revenue components (\$171,204) and the expenditure components (\$864,264) - Management has made the decision to provide tax relief through utilization of \$800,000 of the General Fund's fund balance in the 2022-23 fiscal year budget.
+Additionally, the Town has appropriated \$2,297,640 from the unassigned fund balance towards capital projects in the 2022-23 fiscal year.
+This significant assignment for capital projects was a conscious decision by the Town Council.
+The Town Council was fully aware of the financial constraints in the ensuing years that will be caused by the increase in debt service.
+There were several capital projects that potentially would not have been funded if it were not from the fund balance.